Restream/reindexer/cpp_src/server/contrib/server.md

 #### Description
-This opertaion updates documents in namespace by DSL query.
+This operation updates documents in namespace by DSL query.

 #### Parameters